nikilichka/HW1/README.md

 - The game loop updates the positions of the stars and renders them on the screen.
 - The loop continues until the user closes the window.

+# Description of Changes

+## Adding a Gradient Background

+- The background now features a vertical gradient, transitioning from dark blue ((0, 0, 50)) at the top of the screen to black ((0, 0, 0)) at the bottom.

+- This creates a night sky effect and adds depth to the animation.
+Adding Stars with Pastel Colors

+## Stars now have random pastel colors.
+- Colors are generated in the range from (200, 200, 200) to (255, 255, 255), creating soft, visually pleasing shades.
+- This makes the animation more visually appealing and diverse.